HobnobMancer/cazy_webscraper/README.md

 `--version`, `-V` - Print `cazy_webscraper` version number.
 When called and the version number is printed, `cazy_webscraper` is immediately terminated.

+### Combining configuration filters

+`cazy_webscraper` applies filters in a successive and layered structure.

+CAZy class and family filters are applied first.

+Kingdom filters are applied second.

+Lastly, taxonomy (genus, species and strain) filters are applied.

 ### Default CAZy class synonyms